azoght/coding-club-alexander-academy/Week2.md

 ```python
 week = 2
 ```
 An *expression* is any section of Python code that generates a value.
-Functions that return values are expressions, as well as the values of variables.
+Functions that return values are expressions, as well as the values of variables. [(2.10: Statements and Expressions)](https://runestone.academy/runestone/books/published/fopp/SimplePythonData/StatementsandExpressions.html)
 ```python
 str(week)
 ```
 **The len() function**
 Returns the length of a sequence, such as a list or a string.
 ```python
 print(len("Code"))